What do the most successful ecommerce businesses all have in common?

 - Being upfront about shipping fees and extra costs from the get-go

 - Simplify the checkout process as much as possible

 AmazonPay tackles the major reasons shoppers abandon their carts, whether it’s because they have to create an account or go through a lengthy checkout process.

 It essentially helps people checkout and makes a purchase as quickly as possible.

 The research from ActiveCampaign we mentioned earlier touches on the ways customers would like to be reminded about products they didn’t buy.
 Use the top of this list as inspiration for future remarketing tactics and don’t be afraid to be persistent.

 They abandon their carts for all different kinds of reasons even if they had every intention of buying.
 Sometimes life gets in the way and they forget that they’ve got items languishing in their cart.
 A gentle reminder via email can push them in the right direction and trigger an uptick in the number of sales you get.

 FiftyThree sends out emails to potential buyers that have left items in their cart.
 A simple reminder like this can dramatically lower your cart abandonment rate.
 According to research cart abandonment emails can have a 10% conversion rate – that’s no small feat in the great scheme of things.

 Make the Most of your Metrics

-Understanding how these metrics work is the first part of the puzzle.
+Understanding how these top ecommerce metric work is the first part of the puzzle.
 The next step is using the insights from them to fuel your future efforts.
-If you can leverage these particular metrics and translate them into processes and activities, you’ll start to see an uptick in sales and revenue.
+If you can leverage these important ecommerce metrics and translate them into processes and activities, you’ll start to see an uptick in sales and revenue.